soundpress/RulesOfNYC/docs/c03/index.rst

    (3) Any person who is either employed by an in-patient hospital facility, or employed by a person currently licensed to practice medicine in the state of New York, and who is acting within the course of his or her employment.

-(f) Any persons claiming an exemption under § 5-69(e) must possess on their persons documentation supporting their claimed exemption at all times while offering blood pressure reading services.
+(f) Any persons claiming an exemption under 6 RCNY § 5-69(e) must possess on their persons documentation supporting their claimed exemption at all times while offering blood pressure reading services.